PDF updated 2/15/21

-Last Updated 1/11/19
+Last Updated 11/8/20

 “The charm of knowledge would be small, were it not so much shame has to be overcome on the way to it.” -Friedrich Nietzsche

-My Grandfather had left a bad religious taste in my fathers mouth.
+My grandfather had left a bad religious taste in my fathers mouth.
 As a boy, his parents had joined a Christian cult known as “Grace Communion International”.
-There was an annual meeting in the rocky mountains where the leader of the group would fly in via Jet.
+There was an annual meeting in the rocky mountains where the leader of the group would fly in via jet.
 My dad would explain in detail the loud boom it would make breaking through the mountain pass.
 The same man, Herbert Armstrong, would be escorted via Cadillac from airport to his church service.

-Before my parents separation, my father saw to it that I was given all of his theosophical pamphlets from the Academy of Scriptural Knowledge (ASK).
+Before the separation of my parents, my father saw to it that I was given all of his theosophical pamphlets from the Academy of Scriptural Knowledge (ASK).
 Most of the pamphlets were written by Dr. Ernest L. Martin.
-Some of his works included The Divine Mandate for Human Government, The Use and Abuse of the Holy Scriptures, The Tithing Dilemma, and The Hoax of Modern Christian Commissions.
+Some of his works included “The Divine Mandate for Human Government”, “The Use and Abuse of the Holy Scriptures”, “The Tithing Dilemma”, and “The Hoax of Modern Christian Commissions.”
 I enjoyed these pamphlets because they questioned common convention with rational evidence that could be supported and further corroborated.
-From here on I observed religious factions as merely institutions incapable of change, held to their own doctrine and unwilling to question or look beyond what they were given.
+From here on I observed religious factions as mere institutions incapable of change, held to their own doctrine and unwilling to question or look beyond what they were given.

 “Behold, I send you forth as sheep in the midst of wolves; be ye therefore wise as serpents, and harmless as doves.”
 (Mathew 10:16)